Moonofweisheng/wot-design-uni/docs/en-US/guide/introduction.md

 ## Sponsor Us

-If you feel that Wot Design Uni has helped your development work, you can choose to [sponsor](/en-US/reward/reward.html) us.
+If you feel that Wot UI has helped your development work, you can choose to [sponsor](/en-US/reward/reward.html) us.
 There is no threshold for sponsorship, even a glass of lemonade would be appreciated.

 After donation, your nickname and message will be displayed in the [donation list](/en-US/reward/donor.html).